 The Public Trustee cannot give legal advice, but insure fair treatment to homeowners facing the stress of foreclosure.
 Public Trustees are responsible for processing release of deeds of trust and foreclosures on properties located in Elbert County.

 Thank you to all Elbert County Citizens who were patient during the closure of the Samuel Elbert Building due to the COVID-19 crisis.
-We appreciate your continued patience and understanding during this difficult time and hope you all are doing well and staying safe.
+We appreciate your patience and understanding and hope you all are doing well and staying safe.
+We are open to the public and available to service your in person needs.

 Effective January 2020, the Public Trustee's office will be charging $0.25 per copy for the combined notice mailings along with the statutes.